ironhack-labs/lab-javascript-chronometer/readme.md

 ## Introduction

 In this lab, we are going to create a [chronometer](https://www.dictionary.com/browse/chronometer).
-Chronometers are very commonly used in many sports - car racing, athletics, etc. Why wouldn't we practice a bit of our JS and DOM manipulation knowledge and create our own IronChronometer?
-And then, we can use to see how many minutes and seconds will take us to complete any of our labs.
+Chronometers are very commonly used in sports - car racing, athletics, etc. Why wouldn't we practice a bit of our JS and DOM manipulation knowledge and create our own IronChronometer?
+And then, we can use it to see how many minutes and seconds will take us to complete any of our labs.
 Sounds like a plan.

 Let's go!

 These are our milestones:

 1. Our chronometer will have an _LCD screen_, where we will see the minutes and seconds moving forward.
 2. It will also have two different buttons that will change their behavior depending on the status of the chronometer.
-For example, the start button will become a stop button when the chronometer is running.
+For example, the start button will become a stop button when the chronometer runs.
-3. As a bonus, we are going to add a split functionality.
-If you are questioning the usefulness of this functionality, well, it could be helpful to remember how much time we spent in each iteration of the exercise. :wink: As we finish an iteration, we will be able to press the split button, so we will know how hard or easy it was, depending on how much time it took us to finish it.
+3. As a bonus, we will add a [split functionality](https://www.google.com/search?q=chronometer+split&oq=chronometer+split) allowing us to record the time when we press the split button.

 Let's do it!